These are my sponsored links

 Seven Words You Can't Say-A Memorial Tribute to George Carlin

-so here it is, melted together taking the best from both versions...
+Here it is the best from both versions...

 I was thinking about the curse words and the swear words, the cuss words and the words that you can't saaaay, that you're not supposed to say all the time, because some people are into words.
 They want to hear your words.
 Some guys like to record your words and sell them back to you if they can listen in on the telephone, write down what words you say.
 A guy who used to be in Washington, knew that his phone was tapped, used to answer, "Fuck Hoover, yes, go ahead."